Some of the top places to work up a sweat in Salt Lake might be right outside your backdoor.

 When the greatest snow on earth finally melts, Utahns work up a sweat by biking, hiking, walking, or running on various trails throughout the state.

 Being an outdoor enthusiast in Salt Lake is a scenic undertaking, there are just so many possibilities.

 Here are some great trails to get you started:

-Situated above the valley, with amazing views, the Bonneville Shoreline Trial spans across the Wasatch Front, with the most popular section running from City Creek to Emigration Canyon.
-This trail is ideal for mountain biking as there are numerous ‘spurs’ which make for fast descents.
+Situated above the valley, with amazing views, the Bonneville Shoreline Trail spans across the Wasatch Front, with the most popular section running from City Creek to Emigration Canyon.
+This trail is ideal for mountain biking as there are numerous ‘spurs’ that make for fast descents.
 Dogs are Allowed.

 Also, in the south end of the valley, the hike to Cecret Lake is 1.60 miles and has very easy access.
 A bit steep in some sections, this hike is short enough to be suitable for all ages.
 During the spring and summer, the area is full of wildflowers.
 No Dogs Allowed.

-40 miles of paved trails throughout the greater Salt Lake area, make the parkway ideal for walkers, runners and road biking along the Jordan River.
-Dozens of trailheads run north to south that offer picnic tables, bathrooms, pavilions and parks.
+40 miles of paved trails throughout the greater Salt Lake area, make the parkway ideal for walkers, runners, and road biking along the Jordan River.
+Dozens of trailheads run north to south that offers picnic tables, bathrooms, pavilions, and parks.
 Dogs are allowed.

 A beautiful trail that takes you 1.75 miles around Silver Lake, either on manmade walkways or along a nature trail.
 Great for walkers and strollers.
 The hike starts at the Brighton Resort, just west of the general store.
 Take a picnic, there are plenty of places to sit and take in the beauty